-In order to achieve 1ms MPRT, you need to use the Anti Motion Blur technology which, once enabled, strobes the backlight in order to reduce perceived trailing behind fast-moving objects.
+In order to achieve 1ms MPRT, you need to use the Anti Motion Blur technology, which, once enabled, strobes the backlight to reduce perceived trailing behind fast-moving objects.

 While it does improve motion clarity, it sacrifices picture brightness while active.
 Further, this technology cannot be active at the same time as AMD FreeSync.

-Just like all VA-panel monitors, there is visible smearing in fast-paced games which is mostly visible in dark scenes because dark pixels take longer to change into brighter shades.
+Just like with most VA panel monitors, there is visible smearing in fast-paced games, which is most evident in dark scenes because dark pixels take longer to change into brighter shades.

 The amount of smearing and motion blur is negligible for casual gaming.
-If you’re a hardcore FPS gamer though, you should consider a faster TN or IPS monitor instead.
+If you’re a hardcore FPS gamer, though, you should consider a faster 1ms GtG monitor instead.

 There are three response time overdrive modes: Normal, Fast, and Fastest.

-If you are using FreeSync and your FPS rate is usually around 144FPS – 165FPS, the Fastest mode will eliminate most of ghosting.
-At lower FPS (60 – 120FPS), you should use the Fast mode in order to reduce pixel overshoot.
+If you are using FreeSync and your frame rate is usually around 144FPS – 165FPS, the Fastest mode will eliminate most of ghosting.
+At lower FPS (60 – 120FPS), you should use the Fast mode to reduce pixel overshoot.

-FreeSync allows the monitor to change its refresh rate dynamically (Hz=FPS) in order to completely eliminate screen tearing and stuttering with minimal (~1ms) input lag penalty.
+FreeSync allows the monitor to change its refresh rate dynamically (Hz=FPS) to completely eliminate screen tearing and stuttering with minimal (~1ms) input lag penalty.

 The MSI MAG272QR FreeSync range is 48-165Hz.
 Below 48Hz, LFC (Low Framerate Compensation) kicks in and multiplies the frame rate for smoother performance (47Hz -> 94FPS).

-Although it’s not officially certified by NVIDIA as ‘G-SYNC Compatible’, AMD FreeSync works well with NVIDIA’s cards too (GTX 10-series or newer).
-You’ll just have to manually enable it in NVIDIA’s control panel.
+Although NVIDIA does not officially certify it as ‘G-SYNC Compatible,’ AMD FreeSync works well with NVIDIA’s cards too (GTX 10-series or newer).
+You’ll just have to enable it in NVIDIA’s control panel manually.